domsq/project-driving-safely-game/README.md

 There are various scenarios which are based on actual road safety questions for the user to attempt:<br>
 ![Image of a scenario](https://raw.githubusercontent.com/domsq/project-driving-safely-game/main/screenshots/scenario.JPG)<br><br>

-The app has been tested using the following browsers:<br>
+The game has been tested using the following browsers:<br>
 - Google Chrome<br>
 - Microsoft Edge<br>
 - Mozilla Firefox<br><br>

-I played through the app multiple times from beginning to end to ensure the logic flows as expected.
+I played through the game multiple times from beginning to end to ensure the logic flows as expected.
 I also had my wife test the game to make sure it ran okay for her.
-When tested on a PC, the app displays as expected and functions as required.
+When tested on a PC, the game displays as expected and functions as required.

-The app was also tested on both Samsung Galaxy S20 FE 5G and Oppo Find X2 Lite handsets and while it is playable on a mobile phone, it is best experienced using a PC browser.
+The game was also tested on both Samsung Galaxy S20 FE 5G and Oppo Find X2 Lite handsets and while it is playable on a mobile phone, it is best experienced using a PC browser.

 I tested that when presented with a choice in the game, the text input has to be a valid option as otherwise you are presented with a "Not a valid choice, please try again" message.
 You are then prompted to input text again, until a valid choice has been entered.

 The scenarios are loaded in turn as expected and getting through all of them successfully triggers a game completion condition.
 If a wrong choice is picked, the game over condition is triggered.

 ### Bugs

+While creating my application, the following bugs popped up:<br>
+- Initially when setting up the logic to evaluate the user choices for the scenarios, I tried to use syntax such as "if choice == "a" or "A".
+This doesn't work, so I rather set input to be made lowercase prior to being evaluated.
+- Another issue I encountered was getting text to display correctly when in Heroku, without any wrapping of words being split part way through.
+This was corrected through carefully limiting how much text is shown per line.
+- When initially trying to reference the dictionary keys for the scenario objects, from within the show_scenario function, this wouldn't work due to my forgetting the required "[ ]" characters.
+Once this was corrected, the scenarios would then load as expected.
+- When creating and testing the play_again function, it didn't initially work due to the fact that it wasn't resetting the scenario index each time, so the value was getting out of sync.
+This was corrected through referencing the global variable for the scenario index and setting it accordingly.

 ### Validator Testing